 Federal law allows you to check credit scores from the 3 main credit reporting agencies: TransUnion, Equifax, and Experian.
-However, some credit cards also include a free credit score check and inform you of any changes to your credit score.
+However, some credit cards and other services like Credit Karma provide a free credit score check and inform you of any changes to your credit score.

 Make sure you check your credit score and things that may be hurting it.
 This can be a great way to find debts that you may not know about.

 2. Choose Your Loans Wisely